Search

 Tag Archives: lady cyclist

-The Countess of Warwick, Frances Evelyn ‘Daisy’ Greville Society cyclist, The Countess of Warwick Frances Evelyn ‘Daisy’ Greville, The Countess of Warwick (1861–1938) was one of Edwardian England’s leading socialites and philanthropists.
-It is, however, for her role as royal mistress that … Continue reading
+Frances Evelyn ‘Daisy’ Greville, The Countess of Warwick Frances Evelyn ‘Daisy’ Greville, The Countess of Warwick (1861–1938) was one of late England’s leading Victorian and Edwardian socialites and philanthropists.
+It is, however, for her role as royal mistress and subject … Continue reading

 Cycling…errr…Walking with Women, Cambridge